-You are required to do Lecture Review assignments daily (in your PLR Notebook) based on the lecture given that day.
-It is only on midterms and final exam that you do NOT do your daily Lecture Review: all other days you are required to do a Lecture Review.
-The assignment must be labeled at the top of the page like this "LR 10/4/15" and the label must be in a box.
-There is a 25 % deduction for work that is not labeled properly.
+The assignment must be labeled at the top of the page like this "LR 10/4/15" and the label must be in a box, preferably a colored box.
+There is a 15 % deduction for work that is not labeled properly.
 See website for sample.

-Description of Lecture Review assignment:
+Description of structure of Lecture Review assignment:

-Each Lecture Review assignment has two sections (NAR and EX) and is typically one page but can be two pages if you tend to write large.
-The word requirement is 100 words per 10 minutes of lecture:
+Each Lecture Review assignment has two sections (NAR and MEX).
+The two sections should fit on one page but you can use two if you really need to.
+The assignment is labeled at the top like this: "LR 10/3/16"

 a) NAR == Narrative.
-Section:
+Section (80 %)